Jeff Pulaski, director

 Degrees Offered

 The School of Art, Design and Creative Industries offers three undergraduate degrees.
-The Bachelor of Arts (BA) in art degree is a general liberal arts degree and offers students the opportunity to pursue an emphasis in art or art history, with minor studies required in any second area of study in the university.
-The Bachelor of Fine Arts (BFA) in art—studio art emphasis is a professional degree offering students seven concentrations—applied drawing, ceramics, community and social practices, painting, photo media, print media, and sculpture.
-The Bachelor of Fine Arts (BFA) in art—art education emphasis offers training in fine art creation, pedagogy and classroom skills, leading to teacher licensure in the state of Kansas.
+The Bachelor of Arts (BA) degree is a general liberal arts degree and offers students the opportunity to pursue an emphasis in art or art history, with minor studies required in any second area of study in the university.
+The Bachelor of Fine Arts (BFA), art—studio art is a professional degree offering students seven concentrations—applied drawing, ceramic media, community and social practices, painting, photo media, print media, and sculpture.
+The Bachelor of Fine Arts (BFA), art education emphasis offers training in fine art creation, pedagogy and classroom skills, leading to teacher licensure in the state of Kansas.
 The Bachelor of Fine Arts (BFA) in graphic design is a professional degree offering students studies in graphic design.
 The school offers minors in art and design, art history, and graphic design to students pursuing majors outside the school.
 All degree programs are described in detail in the following section.

 Advising